Elimination of extremal index zeroes from generic paths of closed 1-forms: One-parameter elimination of centers

-We want to eliminate a path of sinks $\chext{c_t}{t}{t_0}{t_1}$ from a generic one-parameter family of closed $1$-forms $\formes$; here $ t_0,t_1 $ denote respectively the index $ 0 $ birth and elimination times associated with the considered path of sinks.
+From now on, we concentrate on eliminating the more internal path of sinks $\chext{c_t}{t}{t_0}{t_1}$ of a normal path $\formes$: the interval $ (t_0,t_1) $ is made up of Morse times.
 We would be done if there was a path of saddles $\chext{s_t}{t}{t_0}{t_1}$ satisfying the hypothesis of lemma \ref{lem:lips} with respect to the specified sinks.
-We have defined connecting saddles in order to find such a candidate of saddles path $\chext{s_t}{t}{t_0}{t_1}$, but lemma \ref{lem:ConnectSadd} does not apply to a one-parameter family since we cannot equip $ \formes $ with pseudo-gradients $ \champs $ being Morse-Smale at every time.
-For a generic path $ \champs $ of pseudo-gradients for $\formes$, the set of times $t$ where $\xi_t$ is Morse-Smale, is only a dense subset of $[0,1]$.
-We want a more general condition than Morse-Smale's one, which assures existence of connecting saddles for generic paths.
+We have defined connecting saddles in order to find such a candidate of saddles path $\chext{s_t}{t}{t_0}{t_1}$.
+The connecting saddle of $c_t$ is determined near $t_0$ and $t_1$ by genericness of $\formes$, as we have seen in the proof of the claim of lemma \ref{lem:lips}.
+However, lemma \ref{lem:ConnectSadd} does not apply to the Morse family $\chext{\al_t}{t}{t_0^+}{t_1^-}$ since we cannot equip it with pseudo-gradients $\chext{\xi_t}{t}{t_0^+}{t_1^-}$ being Morse-Smale at every time: the set of times $t$ where $\xi_t$ is Morse-Smale, is only a dense subset of $[t_0^+,t_1^-]$.\\ We want a more general condition than Morse-Smale's one, which ensures existence of connecting saddles for generic paths.
 The next proposition goes in this direction.